NikhilRanaGamedev/AntSimulation/README.md

 # Nest
 The nest is where all the ants spawn from and carry food back to.
 It keeps track of a food counter which gets incremented everytime an ant brings home food.
 It spawns a new ant everytime it has five food and decrements the counter.

+# Food
+The food is shown by the green cells.
+A food cell can contain any amount of food to simulate a longer period of time.
+For now it has one food in each cell.